Brightcove

 • Is your offer time-sensitive?
 Consider marrying videos to your events.
 Creating a video that promotes your event presence while offering the ability to schedule one-on-one meetings on-site, and/or enter in a contest.
 All three of these offers will increase booth traffic, and if done properly, drive conversions.

-There you have it, five ways to get started with video!
-Definitely focus on the backend and front end organization first.
-It won’t quickly satisfy your CMO’s edict “use video!” but you and everyone at your company will thank you later.
 As you tackle this project, find an existing video that you can repurpose to add to your campaigns, integrating it into an email/landing page combination.
-Or instead of testing channels, test content-- choose an existing video and add one piece of interactivity to it and see how that one move affects your test video’s performance.
+Or instead of testing channels, test content.
+Choose an existing video and add one piece of interactivity to it and see how that one move affects your test video’s performance.
 As I say over and over to people who ask me about video strategy, it’s not about producing more videos or slapping it up on a homepage, it’s about making video work harder for you in your current marketing efforts.
-Again, “begin where you are.”

 Zurück zum Anfang